Act 13 Impact Fee

 Impact Fee Collection - Link to information on collections.

-Impact Fees by Producer for Reporting Year 2013 - List of producers, and the amounts paid.
-As of April 4, 2014.
+Impact Fees by Producer - List of producers and the amounts paid.

 Local Government Information - Information on how local governments are impacted by Act 13, such as Impact Fee distributions and reporting requirements.